Home » My Hypnobirthing Story

 We attended some great classes put on by the community midwives at our local village hall, including a wonderful hypnobirthing class, taken by one of the midwives who also trained as a vet.
 I was hearing this animal analogy more and more, as she explained that often when animals give birth they retreat to somewhere dark and where they feel safe.

-So at 38 weeks and 3 days, Mark left for his afternoon shift and I lay on our bed for a doze.
 I was eating some biscuits and watching a Touch of Frost on ITV3 (which reminds me, I still haven’t finished that episode) when I felt ‘odd’.
-I went to the bathroom and within a few minutes, my waters had broken, and simultaneously a contraction had started.
+Going into the bathroom,within a few minutes, my waters had broken, and simultaneously a contraction had started.

 As part of the Positive Birth Company advice, I had downloaded their ‘Freya’ app, which timed the contractions and spoke reassuring words to you.
-Oddly, I had become so conditioned to being mumbled to re-assuringly in my ear.

 We got to the hospital and were greeted by my lovely midwife Jade.
 I could talk all day about how wonderful she was.
 She took me seriously as I felt things were progressing quickly.
 She ran me a bath and put on some fairy lights.
 Then it all goes a bit odd.

-I had heard a lot about the ‘transition’ and how the feelings of the contractions will change.
 As I sat in the bath, feeling the most uncomfortable that I had done throughout the whole thing, I started to go somewhere else.
 I can’t really explain and it feels like a complete cliché, but part of the hypnobirthing practice was to visualize somewhere that you felt relaxed.
 There is a walk not too far from us, with a lake and woodlands, and during a very odd hour, I was at the lake, not my bath in a maternity ward.
 I felt like time wasn’t moving and I could hear everyone, but couldn’t do anything.
 I heard Mark going in and out of the room and fetching the bags from the car (which we hadn’t had a chance to do yet) and I remember taking some paracetamol.

-The baby was coming and I was back in the room, as it were.
 I must have said something because I was being helped out of the bath and into the opposite room.
 At that moment, Becky was there gently stroking my back and joking with me that I had bought the baby early to meet her before her holiday.

 I quite rudely snapped ‘don’t touch me’ to which she gently laughed and backed away.
 I think she knew it was time.